CathysChords hasn't retired yet :)

 Please leave a comment in my guestbook if you like the songs - or if you have any corrections.

-Donations are most welcome- if you can afford even a few dollars, it will help keep this site running
+Donations are most welcome- I have to pay for this site and get no income from advertising, so if you find the site useful and can afford even a few dollars, it will help to cover costs and keep this site running - all contributions are most appreciated!

-As the traffic to this page was causing problems with the allowed bandwidth, I created a duplicate of the information on this page and put it on a new site: www.cathyschordsforuke.webs.com
+As the traffic to this page was causing problems with the allowed bandwidth, I created a duplicate of the information on this page and put it on a new site: cathyschordsforuke.webs.com